xwzliang/videocr-PaddleOCR/README.md

 ```

 ## Install prerequisites

-1. Python 3.7
+Python 3.7+
-2. PaddleOCR
-   - 2.0+ (Recommended): download the latest release from https://github.com/PaddlePaddle/PaddleOCR/releases, unzip and run `python -m pip install -e .` from the root project directory (pip does not appear to have latest version at the moment)
-   - or 1.1: `python -m pip install paddleocr==1.1.1`
-3. PaddlePaddle - `python -m pip install paddlepaddle` or if you want to run OCR with a CUDA 9 or CUDA 10 GPU use `python -m pip install paddlepaddle-gpu`

 ## Installation

 1. Clone or download and extract this repo
-2. From the root directory of this repository run `python -m pip install -e .`
+2. From the root directory of this repository run `python -m pip install .`
+3. If using GPU, install paddlepaddle-gpu: `python -m pip install paddlepaddle-gpu`

 ## Performance